cloakerbot/Docs/README.md

 # Claiming Rewards
 Self-service fee claiming available directly on the token page on Cloaker.bot (Paid in ETH)
 # Contract Addresses
+# Governance
+# Telegram
+Please note that we do not operate on Telegram.
+Be cautious of fake accounts claiming otherwise.
+# Team
+Our team is made up of four dedicated members: Raven, our founder and the primary voice on Twitter, a talented full-stack programmer, a Senior EVM smart contract developer, and a skilled business development and marketing specialist.
+Together, we bring a blend of expertise and innovation to drive our mission forward.
+# Support
+Feel free to reach out to us via Twitter DM or email us at hey@cloaker.bot